tOverney/project_report/sliderust-master/slides.md

 * Fermi is closed and there is little to no precise informations about its microarchitecture
 * We had a Fermi card ready for some live measurement

-# Benchmarking cuda cores

-* Are (single-precision) floating-point and integer units really present in each core ?
-* How could the inferior integer performances be explained they are ?
-* How is the scheduling performed ?

 # Fermi's Streaming Multiprocessor

 <div style="text-align: center; margin-top: 10px; font-size:14pt">